|Partner Institution/Organization Homepage:||Click to visit|

 Spring semester typically runs from Late January to mid June

 HousingSpace in university residences is rare for visiting students, but it is sometimes available.
 Students will be provided non-university accommodations and an orientation to living in Cape Town by Ida Cooper Associates.
 Students will be responsible for their own meals.
-Students must fill out the housing application (downloadable in GPS application) and return to the OIP with their completed program application.
+Students must fill out the housing application (downloadable in GPS application) and submit it to Ida Cooper Associates directly via email.

 The housing form provided by Ida Cooper Associates will ask the applicant to rank one's housing preferences.
 Brief descriptions of the housing options follow (please understand that, while Ida Cooper Associates will do its best to accommodate students according to their preferences, it may not always be possible to be placed in one's first choice of housing due to a variety of factors).